gitomator/gitomator-classroom/README.md

  * Extensible - You can create additional services (e.g. `cloud`) and providers (e.g. `aws`, `azure`).
  * Pluggable - You can swap between service-providers by changing a configuration file.
- * Open-source and contributor-friendly - Join the conversation by opening issues and/or submitting pull-requests.
+ * Open-source and contributor-friendly.
+Join the conversation by opening issues and/or submitting pull-requests.

 ## Dependencies